 - Integration and connectivity

-- Funding for walking and cycling amounting to at least 20% of the capital transport budget every year.
+- Funding for walking and cycling amounting to at least 20% of the national capital transport budget every year.

 The detail of these elements can be found by clicking on the above links.